-The geographic variation section illustrates how the observed rates in each former regional health authority compare with the provincial average.
+The geographic variation section illustrates how the observed rates in each health zone compare with the provincial average.
 These rates are three-year averages.
-The age standardized incidence and mortality rates for each former regional health authority are presented.
+The age standardized incidence and mortality rates for each zone are presented with their corresponding 95% confidence intervals.
 Any observed differences in rates may be due to several factors such as regional differences in: